Our Mission Statement

 - evaluates material and recommends treatment

-- repairs or rebinds damaged bindings and other containers
+- repairs or rebinds damaged bindings and other housings

 - repairs and encapsulates flat items

 - provides support for collection management, reformatting, and exhibit workflows

 Our goal is to return the repaired material to our patrons and to specialized library collections as quickly as possible.